openpaygo/metrics/Specifications.md

    <tr>
       <td>variables</td>
       <td>
-         <strong>Type:</strong> object<br>
+         <strong>Type:</strong> object (containing variable name and variable type objects pair)<br>
+         <strong>Example:</strong> {"overload_alert":{"name":"Too Many Loads"}, "battery_voltage":{"name":"Battery Voltage"}}<br>
-         <strong>Description:</strong> This is the object giving additional details about each of the variables.
+         <strong>Description:</strong> This object gives additional details about each of the variables.
 While this is not mandatory, it is recommended as it provides additional information for the software platform to properly describe and display data coming from the device to their users.
-The keys of the object are the name of the variables and for each key, there is a sub-object representing the variable.
-Only the “<strong>name</strong>” is required but you can also include a “<strong>type</strong>” (integer, float, text, bool), a “<strong>unit</strong>” and a “<strong>description</strong>”.
-If not provided, the type is assumed to be “text”.
-A <strong>scale factor</strong> can also be used as a multiplier for the given value.
+The keys of the object are the name of the variables and for each key, there is a sub-object containing a Variable Type object (see full definition below).
       </td>
    </tr>
 </table>